ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 ### Backend

-The CLI is used for partial one-time setup of the frontend, importing existing sharings, expirering user access, and generating and sending mails.
-The WebJob serves a similar purpose running in Azure, but only generating mails and expires user access.
+The CLI is used to partially setup of the frontend, to import existing sharings, to expire user access, and to generate and send mails.
+The WebJob serves a similar purpose running in Azure, but only generating mails and expire user access.

 Before running the CLI (or WebJob), AppSettings inside Bugfree.Spo.ExternalSharingCenter.Cli/App.config must be defined as